Photo by Krzysztof Golik

 Price: €350–2,000/night | Location: Via degli Ibernesi 30, Monti

-The Inn at the Roman Forum is the most extraordinary heritage hotel in Rome — the extraordinary basement: the hotel sits above an extraordinary archaeological excavation that is accessible to guests (the extraordinary ancient Roman street level, the extraordinary well, and the extraordinary architectural elements from the 2nd century BCE directly beneath the hotel’s lower floor).
-The extraordinary view from the rooftop terrace (the extraordinary view over the Roman Forum and the Palatine Hill directly opposite — one of the finest single views in Rome) and the excellent rooftop bar.
+The Inn at the Roman Forum is the most remarkable heritage hotel in Rome, and the reason is in the basement: the hotel sits above an archaeological excavation that is accessible to guests — an ancient Roman street level, a well, and architectural elements from the 2nd century BCE directly beneath the hotel’s lower floor.
+Up top, the rooftop terrace looks out over the Roman Forum and the Palatine Hill directly opposite — one of the finest single views in Rome — with an excellent rooftop bar to enjoy it from.

 Capo d’Africa — Celio Hill